-“Ur of the Chaldees” or “Ur Kasdim” is a place-name mentioned in the Bible as the birthplace of biblical Abraham.
+“Ur of the Chaldees”/“Ur of the Chaldeans” or “Ur Kasdim” is a place-name mentioned in the Bible as the homeland of biblical Abraham.

 Translation & Transliteration